 A version of this article appears in the August 4 edition of Aviation Week & Space Technology.
 The U.K. is likely to move sooner rather than later to restore the long-range maritime patrol and antisubmarine warfare (ASW) capability that it lost in 2010 when the Nimrod MR2 and its intended replacement, the MRA4, were found to be unsafe to fly.
 Reports that the British government is considering a sole-source, non-competitive acquisition of the Boeing P-8A Poseidon are being taken seriously ...

-"U.K. Mulls Sole-Source Buy For New Sub Hunter" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"U.K. Mulls Sole-Source Buy For New Sub Hunter" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.